ivucica/icewm-desktop-files/README.md

 have a very basic compliance with the [menu][2] spec.
 Uses [pyxdg][1] for parsing.

+Worked on under Ubuntu, on which it depends on `python-xdg`.

+    sudo apt-get install python-xdg

 ## Usage

 Use by adding the following to e.g. `${HOME}/.icewm/menu`, or perhaps to